sidola/AHKhttp/documentation.md

     response.status := 200
 }
 ```

+#### SetFavicon(file)
+Uses the given file as the favicon for all served pages.
+If no favicon is set, the server will attempt to serve a favicon from the following path `A_ScriptDir/favicon.ico`.

 #### SetPaths(paths)
 Takes a `paths` object which connects routes with controllers.
 Routes can be specific or wildcards.